tzachbon/ensure-port/README.md

   endPort: 9000,
 });

-const port = await ports.ensure(); // This would be a random port between 8000 and 9000 that is not used (validated again file-system and http server)
+const port = await ports.ensure(); // This would be a random port between 8000 and 9000 that is not used (validated against file-system and http server)

 // When you finish - remove watcher await ports.dispose();